-Le egislative text BACK TO TABLE OF CONTENTS Aı rticle 22 - Requirements relating to transparency ٠, ) where a prospectus has not been drawn up in compliance with Directive 2003/71/EC of the Edecuritisation, including, where applicable: ropean Parliament and of the Council, a transaction summary or overview of the main features of the (i) details regarding the structure of the deal, including the structure diagrams containing an overv ew of the transaction, the cash flows and the ownership structu ıre; (ii) details regarding the exposure characteristics, cash flows, loss waterfall, credit enhancement a nd liquidity support features; (iii i) details regarding the voting rights of the holders of a securitisation position and their relationsh ip to other secured creditors; (iv) a list of all triggers and events referred to in the documents provided in accordance with point (b) that could have a material impact on the performance of the securitisation positi securitisation position; STS criteria TS criteria 7. (iv) a list of all triggers and events referred to in the documents provided in accordance with po oint (b) that could have a material impact on the performance of the securitisation position; 87 oint (b) that could have a material impact on the performance of the securitisation position; 87 V e 7. (iv) a list of all triggers and events referred to in the documents provided in accordance with po ' ' ' the securitisation position; 87 7. (iv) a list of all triggers and events referred to in the documents provided in accordance with popularified? ' ' ' the securitisation position; 87 7. (iv) a list of all triggers and events referred to in the documents provided in accordance with positive control of the con ' ' ' the securitisation position; 87 7. (iv) a list of all triggers and events referred to in the documents provided in accordance with positive control of applicable. ' ' ' the securitisation position; 87 Ve 7. (iv) a list of all triggers and events referred to in the documents provided in accordance with positive control of applicable. ' ' ' the securitisation position; 87 Ve 7. (iv) a list of all triggers and events referred to in the documents provided in accordance with positive contents and events referred to in the documents provided in accordance with positive contents and accordance with accordance with positive contents and accordance with accordanc ' ' ' the securitisation position;
+Legislative text BACK TO TABLE OF CONTENTS Article 22 - Requirements relating to transparency (c) where a prospectus has not been drawn up in compliance with Directive 2003/71/EC of the European Parliament and of the Council, a transaction summary or overview of the main features of the securitisation, including, where applicable: (i) details regarding the structure of the deal, including the structure diagrams containing an overview of the transaction, the cash flows and the ownership structure; (ii) details regarding the exposure characteristics, cash flows, loss waterfall, credit enhancement and liquidity support features; (iii) details regarding the voting rights of the holders of a securitisation position and their relationship to other secured creditors; (iv) a list of all triggers and events referred to in the documents provided in accordance with point (b) that could have a material impact on the performance of the securitisation position; STS criteria 87. (iv) a list of all triggers and events referred to in the documents provided in accordance with point (b) that could have a material impact on the performance of the securitisation position; Verified?
+Yes PCS Comment Not applicable.
+EBA Final non-ABCP STS Guidelines - statements on background and rationale EBA Final non-ABCP STS Guidelines

 88 Legislative text BACK TO TABLE OF CONTENTS Article 22 - Requirements relating to transparency (d) in the case of STS securitisations, the STS notification referred to in Article 27; STS criteria 88.
 In the case of STS securitisations, the STS notification referred to in Article 27; Verified?
-Yes PCS Comment See also Section 8 (General), §16 (b) EBA Final non-ABCP STS Guidelines - statements on background and rationale EBA Final non-ABCP STS Guidelines
+Yes PCS Comment See also Section 4.4, Disclosure Requirements "Furthermore, the Seller has made available and/or will make available, as applicable, to potential investors: - before pricing of the Notes at least in draft or initial form and on or around the Closing Date in final form, the STS notification referred to in article 27 of the Securitisation Regulation, on the aforementioned website, as required by article 7(1)(d) of the Securitisation Regulation, which is also made available to the Noteholders and competent authorities referred to in article 29 of the Securitisation Regulation," See also section 8, GENERAL, 24.
+Qander has been designated as the first contact point for investors and competent authorities, for the purpose article 27(1) of the Securitisation Regulation.
+EBA Final non-ABCP STS Guidelines - statements on background and rationale EBA Final non-ABCP STS Guidelines